Razorwings18/Medieval-Dynasty-Speak-Up/README.md

 2. Run the installer. **Crucially, on the "Select Additional Language Data" screen, make sure to select the language pack that corresponds to your in-game language.** For English, this is `eng`.
 For Spanish, this is `spa`.
 3. Note down the installation path (e.g., `C:\Program Files\Tesseract-OCR`).
 4.  **Download the latest MDSU installer** from the Releases section on the top-right, run it and follow the instructions.
-        Alternatively, a non-installer ZIP file is also available.
 5. Run the program. **It must remain open while you play Medieval Dynasty for it to work!**
 6. Set the location of **Tesseract's .exe file** from the path you noted down in **step 3**.